 It is of life-saving importance and you are legally obliged to follow government Covid regulations.
 Even if you are young and at less risk of becoming severely ill, you can infect old people and immune-compromised people who could die as a result of the virus.

 Many measures have been announced and rolled out including a new temporary unemployment grant and increases to other grants.
 Support for formal and informal businesses was also announced but appears only to have helped formal businesses thus far.
 These two links can help small and informal businesses find support

 Among other essential help, the following types of support were NOT announced:

-The legally mandated lockdown as well as the advice given by health experts are the only ways we have currently to reduce and prevent severe illness and death due to the Coronavirus.
+Until the vaccine is rolled out widely across the population, the legally mandated lockdown as well as the advice given by health experts are the only ways we have currently to reduce and prevent severe illness and death due to the Coronavirus.